Steve-V/tgg-BotSteve/STORAGE.md

 storage = {}
 ```

-The bot will then populate this with the stored objects.
+The bot will then populate this with the stored values.

 ### Default Values ###
 If you would like to have default values in your store, simply put them in the `storage` attribute in your module: